-Two particular strengths in the School of Geography and Earth Sciences are the development of interdisciplinary research programs that integrate the earth and environmental sciences with human geography and the use of spatial analysis to investigate the geographical relationships between the environment and society.
+Two particular strengths in the School of Earth, Environment & Society are the development of interdisciplinary research programs that integrate the environmental and earth sciences with human geography and the use of spatial analysis to investigate the geographical relationships between the environment and society.

 Other distinguishing features of the undergraduate experience within this program are:

-The school of Geography and Earth Sciences offers courses which allow students to fulfill the academic requirements to become a Professional Geoscientist through the Association of Professional Geoscientists of Ontario (APGO).
+The School of Earth, Environment & Society offers courses which allow students to fulfill the academic requirements to become a Professional Geoscientist through the Association of Professional Geoscientists of Ontario (APGO).

 The Minor in GIS (Geographic Information Systems) program fulfills the academic requirements to become a certified GIS Professional (GISP) through the GIS Certification Institute.